Phil Staples From "Fat, Sick & Nearly Dead" On Gaining Back 200 Pounds

-Last night, in more than 600 theaters around the country, people saw my friend Joe Cross' new movie Fat, Sick & Nearly Dead 2.
-I've been nervous — okay, scared — about what the movie would reveal.
+On September 18, 2014, in more than 600 theaters around the country, people saw my friend Joe Cross' movie Fat, Sick & Nearly Dead 2 for the first time.
+I was nervous—OK, scared—about what the movie would reveal.
 For the last two years, I'd been keeping a terrible secret.

 Let me explain.

 Fat, Sick & Nearly Dead 2 is a sequel to Joe's first film, which followed not only his transformation from obesity and ill health but mine, too.
 I was driving a truck for a living when I met Joe and eating a typical trucker's diet (which is all the crap you can imagine).

 Spending all of my time alone on the road, I was tipping the scales at more than 400 pounds when I met this cheerful, friendly Australian guy in a truck-stop parking lot in Winslow, Arizona.
 Turns out, we had the same autoimmune disease, in addition to struggling with our weight.